qpttat2812/selenium-framework-nopcommerce/README.md

 The site is reset to its original state every hour.

+The waiting time is 30 seconds after the 1st order is made.

 ## Framework Structure:

 Apply `Page Object Model (POM)` with 4 main layers: